paulbricman/secondbrain/_buffer.md

 blind people gesture

 Msfm
-Reduce cognitive dissonance by influencing the body!!
+Reduce cognitive dissonance by influencing the body!! (also minsky's indirect influence idea) Machine learning to be me

+Learning to be me
+Neural emulation as simply bodily redundancy (lungs, kidneys) Neural emulation as activated to aleviate cognitive decline Sampling high-dimensional space dimensions may be sufficient for defining a manifold Neural emulation feasible when below natural error rate, just like self-driving cars Theseus S-something argument against neural emulation progressive takeover Psychological zombies challenge emulation sentience Ageing not emulated